Zen Wong: Career beginnings and debut album

 In 2013, she was signed by a record label to become a recording artiste, and officially debuted with her first single "Know Me".
 After her debut, her journey as a singer did not go smoothly.
 She got cyber-bullied during her first few years in the industry.
 Fortunately, she did not gave up and continued her faith in music.

 In 2014, Zen Wong won the "NEWAY Top 10 Local Hits Music Most Popular Music Award", "People's Choice Most Outstanding New Artist Award" and "Best Online Popularity Award" with her debut singles, "Know Me".

 In May 2015, she was selected to perform for the opening of Demi Lovato's concert in Malaysia.

 In the same year, she was shortlisted for Best New Artist in the Malaysia PWH Music Award 2015.

 In 2016, her song "You Were There" with local singer Thomas Kok won the "NEWAY Top 10 Local Hits Music Video Award".
 In the same year, Zen Wong starred in the web-film "Maybe, Goodbye", and in 2018, she became the female lead in the Taiwanese - Malaysian Chinese movie named "In My Heart".
 The movie's theme song, "Missing You", is also performed by Zen Wong.

 In 2019, she started her career as a songwriter, and for the first time, she worked with the local producer Hanz Koay to complete the lyrics and music for the song, "If I Knew".
-The song was written for her late friend artist Emily Kong, who passed away in a car accident earlier that year.
+The song was written for her late friend artist Emily Kong, who died in a car accident earlier that year.

-In 2021, she released her own composition called "A Better Us" to encourage people during the depression caused in the society from the Covid-19 pandemic.
+In 2021, she released her own composition called "A Better Us" to encourage people during the depression caused in the society from the COVID-19 pandemic.

+In 2024, marking the 10th anniversary of their debut, Zen released Silently, a song composed by Jimmy Soo, aiming to remind listeners that "Tomorrow isn’t scary; what’s scary is not moving on from yesterday."

+In 2025 after a six-month hiatus, Zen released Dream Fold, a comforting song about chasing dreams.